 Prioritizing is important

 Make a priority pyramid from most to least important to refer to when you get distracted.
 Example: Is an hour scrolling social media helping you to become what you want, according to how you visualize yourself, your goals, or looking at your priorities?
 What’s #1?
 And so on.

 And then put non priority tasks low, low on the list.
 For me, that’s been me mostly putting them on the weekends so that I don’t get sucked in during the week!
 It’s been really helpful.
 Including doing things like mending my pants.
 Important, but not essential or priority.

 Helpful?
 How do you look at the time you are given and fit in the things you love doing?

 And if you are majorly struggling in this area, the book Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time is soooo helpful.
 The author has researched time management for years so he knows what he’s talking about and has 1.5 million copies sold of his book.
-If you’d like a quick recap of all of the ways he suggests to beat procrastination and really simple time management tips, send me at email at email@example.com and I’d be happy to send you that recap.
+If you’d like a quick recap of all of the ways he suggests to beat procrastination and really simple time management tips, you can find that HERE.